MicheleFiladelfia/fractals-cli/README.md

 - terminator
 - yakuake
 - kitty
-- alacritty (Fastest in rendering and best quality)
+- alacritty (Fastest in rendering and more pixels)
 - xfce4-terminal
 - windows terminals